Neurologic-like symptoms and conditions of Cervical Spine Instability

 - What is somatization?
 It is very likely for some of you, that as your challenges continue, a suggestion to counseling or psychiatric evaluation was made.
 The understanding was that no one could figure out why you have more symptoms and more pain than you should.
 You must be in a situation of functional somatic syndromes and somatization.
 Somatization is a complex problem that can be simply described as the physical (pain manifestations) of psychological dysfunction.
 People who suffer from somatization have a deep suspicion of doctors.

 - Whiplash-associated disorders – the first step in treatment?
-Have doctors believe Whiplash-associated disorders are real.
+Have doctors believed Whiplash-associated disorders are real?
 The second step: have them believe something more can be done.

 - How an apparently simple cervical spine injury can alter your thinking and sensation of pain.

 - Swaying, posture control, balance, jaw pain TMD, head tremors, ringing in the ears (tinnitus) are whiplash-associated disorders and they are all connected.

 - Some doctors do not believe that voice and swallowing difficulties can be attributed to whiplash-associated disorders.